-Once you have found the Apache Tomcat working directory, locate the Logs directory in the same parent directory where Apache Tomcat working directory is.
-Inside the Logs directory, you can find a number of files such as applications.log, agent.log, spring.log, Testenginelog.log e.t.c.
+Find the Apache Tomcat working directory in your Machine and then locate the logs directory in the same directory where Apache Tomcat working directory is.
+Inside the Logs directory, you can find a number of files such as agent.log, Testenginelog.log e.t.c.

 For a technically sound user, the logs will serve as a great tool for debugging the issues themselves.
 However, if you need an extra hand, we are always there for you.
 Just drop in a mail to email@example.com describing the issue and with the above-mentioned log files attached.
 Remember, adding as much detail as possible will help us resolve the issue in shortest time.

 Please mention the following details in the mail:

 - Execution Type: Hybrid Web/ Hybrid Mobile.
 If it is Hybrid Mobile Execution, attaching the Appium Logs too will help.

 - Project Name, Application Name, Test Case name, and Execution Name.